gray-panda/grayrepo/2016_flareon/chal10_flava/README.md

 ![codeagain](img/14.png)

 I am guessing f is some kind of BigInteger class to support the calculation of the powmod function.
 This is what the code is doing
-- initAndRandom creates 3 random values (generator, modulus and a private key)
+- initAndRandom creates 3 random values (generator g, modulus p and a private key)
- - A public key is calculated using these 3 values (public key = generator ^ private key mod modulus)
+ - A public key is calculated using these 3 values (public key A = g ^ private key mod p)
  - Take note, the private key is the "ic" value (we do not know this value)
 - It sends 3 values (generator g, modulus p and public key A) to the server
 - The server responds with public key B and a encrypted msg fffff